flutter/website/src/_includes/docs/install/test-drive/vscode.md

 ### Run your sample Flutter app

-Run your example application on your desktop platform or in an iOS simulator or Android emulator.
+Run your example application on your desktop platform, in Chrome, in an iOS simulator, or Android emulator.

 {{site.alert.secondary}}